alncat/opusTomo/README.md

 refers to the number of subtomograms in classes 11-17 that overlaps with DeePiCt's result.
 TM Overlapping Ratio refers to the ratio of subtomograms that overlaps with
 DeePiCt's result in each tilt series, and OPUS-TOMO refers to the ratio of subtomograms in classes 11-17 that overlaps with DeePiCt's result in each tilt series.
 It is easy to observe that OPUS-TOMO improves the overlapping ratio by a large margin.
 It is worth noting that OPUS-TOMO is trained by using the subtomograms with their orientation determined by template matching in pyTOM directly without any other processing.
+The template matching results for this case are in the folder https://drive.google.com/drive/folders/1xR_zD_nF9Hvw9S3nsjxxPR2DQmod3Fmu?usp=drive_link .

 The workflow of OPUS-TOMO involves the tomogram reconstruction using the automated **AreTOMO**, the particle localization using **DeePiCt** or **PyTOM**, the ctf estimation using **ctfplotter from IMOD**, the subtomogram averaing using **Relion 3.0.8**, and the heterogeneity analysis using **OPUS-TOMO**.
 The whole workflow works on Linux environment!